LIPS-scheme/lips/templates/README.md

 * Lisp Macros and backquote,
 * Functions in lips are normal javascript functions,
+* You can invoke native JavaScript functions and methods from Lips,
 * Easy extension using JavaScript using Macros or functions,
-* Regexes are first class objects,
+* RegExp-es are first class objects,
 * BigInt support if your browser don't support it you will need to use [bn.js](https://github.com/indutny/bn.js/),
 * Optional dynamic scope,
 * Promises are treated as values they resolve to.